|Sunday||12:00 PM – 5:00 PM|

 Led by artist Michelle Sound, these two kits include video demonstrations of Indigenous and Métis art practices, plus discussions of how contemporary Indigenous artists are using traditional materials, techniques, and forms in new ways.
 Michelle Sound is Swan River First Nation Cree and Red River Métis born and raised in Coast Salish territory.
 She completed her Bachelor of Fine Arts at Simon Fraser University, School for the Contemporary Arts, and her Master of Applied Arts from Emily Carr University Art + Design.

-Embroidery, Beading and Tufting
+Embroidery, Beading and Tufting Grade K-7

-The Drum as Art
+The Drum as Art Grade 4-7

 In this kit, Michelle Sound demonstrates how to make a drum from deer hide, and how in her own art practice she uses the drum form as a canvas for painting.
 Students will then paint their own drum designs with acrylic paint on canvas.
 Supplies include pre-cut squares of primed canvas, acrylic paint, and paint brushes.
-Suitable for grades 4-7.

-Chinese Art Kit – Coming Soon!
+CHINESE ART – Coming Soon!

 In this kit, artist Karen Tam discusses Chinese brush painting and her exploration of the lives of Chinese artists in Canadian history and culture.
 Students will learn traditional brushstrokes and painting techniques to create a landscape painting.
 Supplies include watercolour paper, Chinese ink, and bamboo brushes.
 Suitable for grades 4-7.